 So I squeezed into the bathroom with him.
 I also had to use the bathroom, as I had been holding it for the last hour.
 He refused to stay in there with me, and to his credit, we really didn’t fit in there together.
 I poked my head out and asked if he could stand right outside the door while I went to the bathroom (his brother was using the bathroom at the other end of the plane), I was nervous about him making his way back to his seat on his own.
 Nope.
 He could not block the galley she told me coldly.
 I walked him back to his seat and realized, I was actually going to pee in my pants if I didn’t sprint back up to the bathroom.
 As I ran back up, I see the flight attendant stand with her arms above her head in an “X” like manner blocking the bathroom and looking at me.
 I cried out, “Are you kidding me right now?”

-I wanted to punch that lady in the face, and I’m not a violent person.
+I wanted to scream, and I’m usually a pretty calm person.
 She made me walk my child back to his seat and was now blocking me from going to the bathroom?
 What kind of jerks do they hire to be in customer service these days?
 I thought to myself.

 Turning and running to the bathroom in the back of the plane meant that the faucet was starting to drip if you know what I mean.
 I finally went and when I was finished it was upsetting because I basically partially peed my pants thanks to that flight attendant.

 As I exited the bathroom, I was immediately met by the cold flight attendant, who was standing right outside the bathroom door, waiting to greet me.

 “Ma’am, do you know why I was blocking you from using the lavatory?
 It’s important that you know why I was doing that.
 I saw that you were upset.”

 To which I replied, “I have a bladder condition.
 You told me I had to walk my son back to his seat before I could return to the bathroom, then you blocked it.
 I was already in discomfort, and then I had to run to the other one and basically peed my pants.”